pytchlang/pytch-build/doc/source/tutorialcompiler/tutorial-metadata.rst

   assumed; the strings here match the values of the type ``PytchProgram["kind"]`` in the TypeScript front end.

+* ``orderedProjectAssets`` (optional) — only relevant to "flat" tutorials, in which case it determines the order in which the project assets are added when creating a tutorial-following project or a demo.
+If not present, the assets are added in order of the most recent commit affecting (adding or modifying) them, with most-recently affected assets first.
+If present, must be an array containing a complete list of the pathnames (within ``project-assets``) of all assets.

 The property ``metadata_text()`` of the ``ProjectHistory class`` reads the content of the ``metadata.json`` files, from the last tip-commit or from the working directory.
 Then the property